Tuteja-Lab/gen349_week_14_15/lecture/Week15_lecture.md

 #### Default behavior:
 By default, if an overlap is found, `bedtools intersect` reports the shared interval between the two overlapping regions.

-For example, `bedtools intersect -a file1.bed -b file2.bed`
+For example, `bedtools intersect -a fileA.bed -b fileB.bed`

 What is the A file and B file in this case?